317brian/druid/docs/multi-stage-query/index.md

 - **Shuffle**: Workers exchange data between themselves on a per-partition basis in a process called shuffling.
 During a shuffle, each output partition is sorted by a clustering key.

-## Load the extension

-To add the extension to an existing cluster, add `druid-multi-stage-query` to `druid.extensions.loadlist` in your `common.runtime.properties` file.

-For more information about how to load an extension, see [Loading extensions](../configuration/extensions.md#loading-extensions).

-To use [EXTERN](reference.md#extern-function), you need READ permission on the resource named "EXTERNAL" of the resource type "EXTERNAL".
-If you encounter a 403 error when trying to use `EXTERN`, verify that you have the correct permissions.
-The same is true of any of the input-source specific table function such as `S3` or `LOCALFILES`.

 ## Next steps